DotNetToscana/CustomVisionCompanion/README.md

 **Getting started**

-To use an online model, go to the Settings page and set *Prediction Key* and *Project Id* from Custom Vision Service Project Settings.
+To use an online model, launch the app, go to the Settings page and then set *Prediction Key* and *Project Id* from Custom Vision Service Project Settings.

 The sample contains an offline model exported from Custom Vision Service, either for [Android](https://github.com/DotNetToscana/CustomVisionCompanion/tree/master/Src/CustomVisionCompanion/CustomVisionCompanion.Android/Assets) and [iOS](https://github.com/DotNetToscana/CustomVisionCompanion/blob/master/Src/CustomVisionCompanion/CustomVisionCompanion.iOS/Computer.mlmodel).
 It has been trained to recognize laptop, keboard and mouse.
 It isn't much accurate, but you can easily replace it with your own.
 You just need to download the model from [Custom Vision Service Portal](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/export-your-model).